 Best Travel Time: February – May, September – November are the best seasons.
 However, Dec and January are winter and can be snow on the trail, June, July & August rainy season, trekking can be done but the views may not that great due to poor visibility on a rainy day.

-Trip Snippets: 21 days, 4 night’s hotels, 16 nights Lodges, Breakfast in the city and All meals on trek are included
+Trip Snippets: 17 days, 4 night’s hotels, 12 nights Lodges, Breakfast in the city, 3 meals a day (breakfast,lunch and dinner during the trek).

 Departure Dates: We are able to offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November and December for a group of 1 to 12 people.